dataography/Hadoop-Platform/MapReduce_Examples/Join_Python/Run_Hadoop_MapReduce_for_Join.md

     > hdfs dfs -put /your_working_directory/join2_genchanB.txt /user/your_working_directory_to_hdfs_file_system/input
     > hdfs dfs -put /your_working_directory/join2_genchanC.txt /user/your_working_directory_to_hdfs_file_system/input

-7- You can check your files on HDFS by following command: You should see 6 files.
+7- You can check your files on HDFS by the following command: You should see 6 files.

     > hdfs dfs -ls /user/your_working_directory_to_hdfs_file_system/input

-8- Run the Hadoop WordCount:
+8- Run the Hadoop for join task:

     > hadoop jar /usr/lib/hadoop-mapreduce/hadoop-streaming.jar -input /user/your_working_directory_to_hdfs_file_system/input -output /user/your_working_directory_to_hdfs_file_system/output_new -mapper /your_working_directory/join_mapper.py -reducer /your_working_directory/join_reducer.py

-9- You can see the output directory by first command and check out the contents by second command:
+9- You can see the output directory by the first command and check out the contents by the second command:

     > hdfs dfs -ls /user/your_working_directory_to_hdfs_file_system/output_new